-At first some slaves were captured directly by the British traders.
+At first some people were captured and enslaved directly by the British traders.

-Most slave ships got their slaves from British 'factors', who lived full-time in Africa and bought slaves from local tribal chiefs.
-The slaves were marched to the coast in chained lines where they were held in prisons called 'factories'.
+Most slave ships got their enslaved people from British 'factors', who lived full-time in Africa and bought enslaved people from local tribal chiefs.
+Enslaved people were marched to the coast in chained lines where they were held in prisons called 'factories'.

 The slave ship then sailed across the Atlantic to the West Indies – this leg of the voyage was called the 'Middle Passage'.

-On arrival in the West Indies the slaves were sold at an auction.
+On arrival in the West Indies, enslaved people were sold at an auction.